andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 Overall, I'm hoping that this is the "last" OS project, in the sense that I can use Cavern as a springboard to explore lots of systems/low-level programming projects like device drivers, file systems, etc.
 I'll touch on these briefly, though more detailed explanations can be found in the specification.

-One of the most important requirements I aim to meet with the design is what I call "hackability", a kind of maintainability where the system retains its fun, extensible nature over time.
+My top architectural goal is what I call "hackability", a kind of maintainability where the system retains its fun, extensible nature over time.
-This means things like having good documentation, extensive tests, easy to use debugging environments, and nicely composable components.
+This means things like having good documentation, extensive tests, easy-to-use debugging environments, and nicely composable components.
 The goal of having a hackable system is really to make sure that continuing to work on this as a fun side project stays fun as time wears on, and to make taking breaks possible without losing too much precious mental context.
 Since it is a big project, both time spent total and the number of breaks taken are expected to be pretty big, so hackability is very important.